Delta-sigma modulation: History and variations

 The seminal paper combining feedback with oversampling to achieve delta modulation was by F. de Jager of Philips Research Laboratories in 1952.

-"Feedback Integrating System" by Charles B Brahm: The entire top half of its Fig 1 is a delta-sigma modulator.
+"Feedback Integrating System" by Charles B Brahm: The entire top half of its Fig 1 is a delta–sigma modulator.
 Box #10 is a two-input integrator.
 The 4-bit analog-to-digital quantizer uses designations "S" (sign), "1", "2", and "4" for each bit.
 Each "F" stands for flip-flop and each "G" is a gate, controlled by the 110 kHz oscillator.

-The principle of improving the resolution of a coarse quantizer by use of feedback, which is the basic principle of delta-sigma conversion, was first described in a 1954-filed patent by C. Chapin Cutler of Bell Labs.
+The principle of improving the resolution of a coarse quantizer by use of feedback, which is the basic principle of delta–sigma conversion, was first described in a 1954-filed patent by C. Chapin Cutler of Bell Labs.
 It was not named as such until a 1962 paper by Inose et al. of University of Tokyo, which came up with the idea of adding a filter in the forward path of the delta modulator.
-(Note: The delta-sigma configuration as described by Inose et al. in 1962 was devised to solve problems in the accurate transmission of analog signals.
-In that application it was the pulse stream that was transmitted and the original analog signal recovered with a lowpass filter after the received pulses had been reformed.
-This low pass filter performed the summation function associated with Σ. The highly mathematical treatment of transmission errors was introduced by them and is appropriate when applied to the pulse stream but these errors are lost in the accumulation process associated with Σ.) However, Charles B Brahm of United Aircraft Corp in 1961 filed a patent "Feedback integrating system" with a feedback loop containing an integrator with multi-bit quantization shown in its Fig 1.
+(Note: The delta–sigma configuration as described by Inose et al. in 1962 was devised to solve problems in the accurate transmission of analog signals.
+In that application, it was the pulse stream that was transmitted and the original analog signal was recovered using a low-pass filter after the received pulses had been reformed.
+This low-pass filter performed the summation function associated with Σ. The highly mathematical treatment of transmission errors was introduced by them and is appropriate when applied to the pulse stream, but these errors are lost in the accumulation process associated with Σ.) However, Charles B Brahm of United Aircraft Corp in 1961 filed a patent "Feedback integrating system" with a feedback loop containing an integrator with multi-bit quantization shown in its Fig 1.

 Wooley's "The Evolution of Oversampling Analog-to-Digital Converters" gives more history and references to relevant patents.
 Some avenues of variation (which may be applied in different combinations) are the modulator's order, the quantizer's bit depth, the manner of decimation, and the oversampling ratio.

 Higher-order modulator

-Figure 2: Noise-feedback 2^{nd}-order ΔΣ modulator ADC.
+Figure 2: Noise-feedback second-order ΔΣ modulator ADC.

 Noise of the quantizer can be further shaped by replacing the quantizer itself with another ΔΣ modulator.
-This creates a 2^{nd}-order modulator, which can be rearranged in a cascaded fashion (Figure 2).
+This creates a second-order modulator, which can be rearranged in a cascaded fashion (Figure 2).
 This process can be repeated to increase the order even more.